 What Is A Choke?

-The second type is the Primer bulb.
-This is very simple and easy to use, it creates a fuel rich condition by squirting extra fuel into the engine.
-You do this by pressing a rubber primer bulb, mounted at the carburettor
+Primer Bulb – The second type is the Primer bulb.
+This is very simple and easy to use, it creates a fuel-rich condition by squirting extra fuel into the engine.
+You do this by pressing a rubber primer bulb, mounted at the carburetor

-Some mowers use a snow flake symbol for choke.
+Some mowers use a snowflake symbol for the choke.

-How to start a lawn mower in one pull?
-Make sure your gas is fresh, prime the engine, put the bail lever on and now one good pull.
+How to start a lawnmower in one pull?
+To start a mower in one pull, make sure your gas is fresh, prime the engine, put the bail lever on, and now one good pull.